List of current heads of state and government

 This is a list of current heads of state and heads of government.
-In some cases, mainly in presidential systems, there is only one leader being both head of state and head of government.
+In some cases, mainly in presidential systems, one leader is head of state and head of government.
 In other cases, mainly in semi-presidential and parliamentary systems, the head of state and the head of government are different people.
-In semi-presidential and parliamentary systems, the head of government role (i.e. executive branch) is fulfilled by both the listed head of government and the head of state.
-In single-party systems, ruling party's leader (i.e. General Secretary) is usually the de facto top leader of the state, though sometimes this leader also holds the presidency or premiership.
+In semi-presidential and parliamentary systems, the head of government (i.e. executive) role is fulfilled by the listed head of government and the head of state.

+In one-party states, the ruling party's leader (e.g. the general secretary) is usually the de facto top leader of the state, though sometimes this leader also holds the presidency or premiership.
+In Afghanistan, Andorra, Iran, and Vatican City (Holy See), a clergy member also acts as the head of state.
+In Afghanistan, this is the supreme leader; in Andorra, this is the bishop of Urgell, Co-Prince of Andorra; in Iran, this is the supreme leader; and in Vatican City, this is the pope.

-The list includes the names of recently elected or appointed heads of state and government who will take office on an appointed date, as presidents-elect and prime ministers-designate, and those leading a government in exile if internationally recognised.
+The list includes the names of recently elected or appointed heads of state and government who will take office on an appointed date, as presidents-elect and prime ministers–designate, and those leading a government-in-exile if internationally recognised.

 Member and observer states of the United Nations

 Other states

-The following states are in free association with another UN member state.
+The following states are in free association with a UN member state.

 The following states control at least part of their territory and are recognised by at least one UN member state.

 The following states control their territory, but are not recognised by any UN member states.

-Other governments
+Alternative governments

-These alternative governments control part of their territory and are recognised as legitimate by at least one UN member state.
+This alternative government controls part of its territory and is recognised as legitimate by at least one UN member state.

 These alternative governments control part of their territory, but are not recognized as legitimate by any UN member states.

-These alternative governments do not control their territory but are recognized as legitimate by at least one UN member state.
+This alternative government does not control its territory but is recognized as legitimate by at least one UN member state.